Amendments to the Constitution of Bangladesh: Fifteenth amendment

+On 17 December 2024, it was declared partially illegal by the High Court Division of Supreme Court of Bangladesh, restoring the caretaker government and provision for referendums for constitutional amendments.

 Sixteenth amendment

-The 16th amendment of the constitution was passed by the parliament on 22nd September 2014, which gave power to the Jatiya Sangsad to remove judges if allegations of incapability or misconduct against them are proved.
+The 16th amendment of the constitution was passed by the parliament on 22 September 2014, which gave power to the Jatiya Sangsad to remove judges if allegations of incapability or misconduct against them are proved.
+It was a controversial amendment to control the judicial system of the country by the parliament members.
 On 5 May 2016, the Supreme Court of Bangladesh declared the 16th Amendment illegal and contradictory to the Constitution.
+The Appellate Division also upheld the verdict.
+After hearing the review petition on 20 October 2024, the Appellate Division upheld the previous Sixteenth Amendment verdict.

 Seventeenth Amendment

-The 17th amendment of the constitution was passed unanimously by the Jatiya Sangsad on 8th July 2018.
+The 17th amendment of the constitution was passed by the Jatiya Sangsad on 8 July 2018.
 The amendment extended the tenure of the 50 reserved seats for women for another 25 years.